 - Yeast need nutrients to process the sugar and reproduce.
 These include things like nitrogen, amino acids, and fatty acids.
 Generally, apples will be full of these nutrients.
 This is especially true if you buy apples or juice from commercial orchards because they fertilize.
 The trees absorb the nutrients from the soil and deposit it in the apples.
 If you are using wild, unfertilized apples, you may be lacking in nutrients but probably not enough to cause a problem.
 Where you might be nutrient deprived is if you added a lot of plain simple sugar or even honey to your hard cider recipe.
 This is where a hard cider recipe would need nutrients.
 Simple sugar will not supply any nutrients so you could run out before your yeast convert all the sugar.
 If that happens at a specific gravity of 1.003, your plan worked or you got really lucky.
 Either way, bottle that hard cider and enjoy.
 If that happens at 1.018, you have a stuck fermentation.
 However, even if you have plenty of sugar and nutrients, you still might get a stuck fermentation.

-- I mentioned temperature above and this also plays a big part in the fermentation rate and whether your fermentation might get stuck.
+- Temperature also plays a big part in the fermentation rate and whether your fermentation might get stuck.
 Yeast are like people, some like living in Michigan and others Phoenix.
 For example, lager yeast, which are bottom fermenting like colder temperatures.
 They can take weeks to ferment.
 Ale and wine yeast, which are top fermenting tend to like warmer temperatures.
-In fact, some can work in temperatures as high as 90F without issue.
-If you are fermenting your hard cider in a cellar or garage where your temperature might be in the 50’s, your fermentation could become sluggish or stick.
+In fact, some can work in temperatures as high as 90F (32C) without issue.
+If you are fermenting your hard cider in a cellar or garage where your temperature might be in the 50’s (10C), your fermentation could become sluggish or stick.
 Generally, warming it up will fix this problem.
 I advocate trying to sustain a consistent temperature and using a yeast designed for that range.
 If you are below a yeast’s range, it can slow and become stuck.

 - If you buy juice and is has preservatives in it, it may never ferment.
 Pasteurization kills the yeast in juice but the juice will still be fermentable if new yeast is added.
 Sulfites and other preservatives like Sodium Benzoate don’t kill but suppress yeast and bacteria from reproducing.
 It’s why you don’t want to buy juice with preservatives because it could be permanently stuck.
 Some hard cider recipes and books advocate using sulfites like Campden tablets, sodium or potassium metabisulfite, before commercial yeast is pitched into the juice.
 The goal is to suppress the wild yeast and bacteria and give the commercial yeast a clean slate.
 Too much or adding the yeast too soon after treatment could result in the suppression of the yeast you just added.
 This could result in slowed or stuck fermentation.